SUMMARY

 TAKEAWAYS

-Canon R6 Mark III excels in autofocus for distant birds and subject tracking.
+Canon R6 Mark III excels in autofocus for distant subjects and subject lock compared to Sony a7 V.